Dementia Service Dogs Guest Post by Jessica Hegg |Last Updated August 14, 2019

 And so do humans!
 Older adults with Alzheimer’s especially benefit from regular physical fitness because it helps prevent other ailments like heart disease, high blood pressure, and obesity which can complicate their existing condition.

 Exercise in itself also boosts blood flow to the muscles and brain, and provides cognitive stimulation to help combat general decline.

 Just like humans, dogs should get at least 30 minutes of low-impact exercise daily whether it’s going on walks, hiking, swimming, you name it.

-Canine breeds like Shih Tzus and Pugs are perfect for seniors - their small, docile lower-energy nature pairs well with an older adult looking for an easy dog to walk and also relax with.
+Canine breeds like Shih Tzu and Pugs are perfect dog breeds for seniors - their small, docile lower-energy nature pairs well with an older adult looking for an easy dog to walk and also relax with.